Frozen jalapeño poppers in the air fryer are a simple and tasty appetizer that’s perfect for game day or anytime you’re having a casual get-together.

 - Breaded Pickles in the Air Fryer (Frozen)

-- Air Fried Frozen Garlic Bread
+- Air Fryer Frozen Garlic Bread

 - Air Fryer Frozen Battered Mushrooms